Nursing Facility Assessment Program for Fiscal Year 2020-2021

 • Certain continuing care retirement community (CCRC) nursing facilities (see 40 Pa.B.
 7297 (December 18, 2010)).

-• Nursing facilities with an MA occupancy rate of at least 94% based on Calendar Year (CY) 2018 resident days as of November 19, 2019.
-For the purpose of qualifying for the lower assessment rate, a nursing facility's MA occupancy rate will be calculated as follows: MA Occupancy Rate = Sum of Total PA MA Days from the CY 2018 resident days data ÷ Sum of Total Resident Days from the CY 2018 resident days data, rounded to two decimals.
+• Nursing facilities with an MA occupancy rate of at least 94% based on CY 2018 resident days as of November 19, 2019.
+For the purpose of qualifying for the lower assessment rate, a nursing facility's MA occupancy rate will be calculated as follows: MA Occupancy Rate = Sum of Total PA MA Days from the CY 2018 resident days data ÷ sum of Total Resident Days from the CY 2018 resident days data, rounded to two decimals.

-For all other nonexempt facilities, including nursing facilities that began participation in a CCRC on or after July 1, 2010, an assessment rate of $28.70 will apply which is a decrease of $2.69 from last year's rate.
+For all other nonexempt facilities, including nursing facilities that began participation in a CCRC on or after July 1, 2010, the Department is proposing to assess these facilities at a rate of $31.36.

 Aggregate Assessment Amounts and Fiscal Impact

-The Department estimates that the annual aggregate assessment fees for nonexempt nursing facilities will total $425.337 million.
+The Department estimates that if the proposed assessment rates are implemented the annual aggregate assessment fees for nonexempt nursing facilities will total $488.748 million.
 The Department will use the State revenue derived from the assessment fees and any associated FFP to support payments to qualified MA nursing facility providers in accordance with applicable laws and regulations.

-Interested persons are invited to submit written comments regarding the contents of this notice to the Department of Human Services, Office of Long-Term Liv- ing, Bureau of Policy Development and Communications Management, Attention: Montrell Fletcher, P.O.
-Box 8025, Harrisburg, PA 17105-8025, or at RA-PWOLTLNFPUBLICCOM@pa.gov.
-Comments received within 30 days will be reviewed and considered for any subsequent revision of the notice.
+Interested persons are invited to submit written comments regarding this proposed assessment to the Department of Human Services, Office of Long-Term Living, Bureau of Policy Development and Communications Management, Attention: Danielle Cyphert, P.O.
+Box 8025, Harrisburg, PA 17105-8025, RA-NFcomments@pa.gov.
+Comments must be submitted within 30 days of publication of this notice.
+See 62 P.S. § 805-A. After considering the comments, the Secretary will publish a second notice announcing the final assessment rates for FY 2020-2021.
+The Department will not begin collecting assessment fees until after the publication of the final assessment rate notice.

 No part of the information on this site may be reproduced for profit or sold for profit.